tmartinx/openstack-guides/Juno/flat+vlan-ovs/Ultimate OpenStack Juno Guide - ML2 Flat & VLAN Networks - IPv6-Only.md

-# Ultimate OpenStack Juno Guide
+﻿# Ultimate OpenStack Juno Guide

 This is a Quick Guide to deploy OpenStack Juno on top of Ubuntu 14.04.2, it is IPv6-Only (almost)!
 But, it can be used to deploy a IPv4-Only environment, just replace the IPs with `sed`.

-It is compliant with OpenStack's official documentation (docs.openstack.org/juno).
+It is compliant with OpenStack's official documentation (http://docs.openstack.org/juno).

-The Project's (old "Tenant" terminology) subnets are based on Neutron, with ML2 plugin and `Single Flat Network` topology, Dual-Stacked, while of course, IPv4 is optional.
+The Project's (old "Tenant" terminology) subnets are based on Neutron, with ML2 plugin and `Single Flat Network` topology, Dual-Stacked, IPv4 is optional.
 The topology `VLAN Provider Networks` are also supported on this guide, it is very similar with `Single Flat Network`.

 The `Single Flat Network` is the simplest network topology supported by OpenStack.
 So, it is easier to understand and follow.
 Then, you can start using `VLAN Provider Networks`, which is basically something like a "Multi-(Single Flat Network)", where each "Flat LAN" resides on its own VLAN tag.

 Finally, the IPv6 support on `Neutron L3 Router` is ready!
 With ML2 plugin, you can have a Dual-Stacked environment on top of a `Single Flat Network / VLAN Provider Networks` without using `Neutron L3 Router` at all (i.e. by using upstream routers).

 Apparently, only Metadata and the "GRE / VXLAN subnet" still requires IPv4.
 This is why this guide is "almost IPv6-Only".
-If you don't need Metadata Services, you don't need IPv4 either.
+If you don't need Metadata Services, or if you only use "Config Drive", you don't need IPv4 as well.

 This is a "step-by-step", a "cut-and-paste" guide.